sanu0711/Forgery-Detection-Signature-Verification/README.md

 - Detect forged signatures using deep learning
 - Use transfer learning with pre-trained models for efficient training
 - Train multiple models for comparison and accuracy benchmarking
-- Serve predictions through a Django web interface (optional for deployment)
+- Serve predictions through a Django web interface

 ---

 ## 🧠 Model Architectures